kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 Instructions were delivered to deploy the application in our production Kubernetes cluster taking advantage of the existing KubeVirt integration and making sure the application is resilient to any problems that can occur.
 The current status of the cluster is the following:

 - A stretched Kubernetes cluster is already up and running.
 - [KubeVirt](https://kubevirt.io/user-guide/docs/latest/administration/intro.html) is already installed.
 - There is enough free CPU, Memory and disk space in the cluster to deploy customapp stack.

+> info "information"
-The Kubernetes stretched cluster is running in 3 different geographical locations to provide high availability.
+> The Kubernetes stretched cluster is running in 3 different geographical locations to provide high availability.
 Also, all locations are close and well-connected to provide low latency between the nodes.

 Topology used is common for large data centers, such as cloud providers, which is based in organizing hosts into regions and zones:

 * A **region** is a set of hosts in a close geographic area, which guarantees high-speed connectivity between them.
 * A **zone**, also called an availability zone, is a set of hosts that might fail together because they share common critical infrastructure components, such as a network, storage, or power.

-There exist some labels that are important when creating advanced scheduling workflows with affinity and anti-affinity rules.
+There are some important labels when creating advanced scheduling workflows with affinity and anti-affinity rules.
 As explained previously, they are very close linked to common topologies used in datacenters.
 Labels such as:

 * *topology.kubernetes.io/zone*
 * *topology.kubernetes.io/region*